• Skip to primary navigation

 Notes

-8. Store leftovers in freezer bags and freeze for up to 4 months.
+Store leftovers in an airtight container in the refrigerator for up to 4 days or freeze for up to 4 months.

 • instant pot chicken taco meat in an instant pot